anthropics/claude-code/README.md

 ## Safety & Security

-We take security seriously, and have implemented a number of safety features to make agentic coding safe and less error-prone:
+Security and safety are top priorities.
+We’ve implemented a number of features to make agentic coding safe and less error-prone:

 - A number of Bash commands -- including `cd`, `curl`, and `wget` -- that are vulnerable to prompt injection attacks are blocked by default.
 - By default, we ask for permission for all file writes and Bash commands.